-A hierarchical creation and distribution of certificate whitelists to a substation may be realized in the following way: A utility operator creates a substation-specific certificate whitelist (substation cert whitelist) based on the engineering information for this substation and distributes it to the substation controller.
+A hierarchical creation, and distribution of certificate whitelists to a substation may be realized in the following way: A utility operator creates a substation-specific certificate whitelist (substation cert whitelist) based on the engineering information for this substation, and distributes it to the substation controller.
+This certificate whitelist contains the subset of certificates that are relevant for the substation.
 The specific substation is encoded in the CWL by the scope restriction.
 Using engineering information that is available at the substation controller, the substation controller creates device-specific certificate whitelists for the field devices, i. e., intelligent energy devices (IED), of the substation.
-The device-specific certificate whitelists are configured by the substation controller on the differend IEDs.
+The devicespecific certificate whitelists are configured by the substation controller on the different IEDs.

 An alternative approach would be to compile a CWL for a substation, and to distribute this CWL to all components in the substation via the substation controller.
-Through the engineering information, each IED will only communicate with other IEDs by means of the engineering data and the CWL.
-This means that the access control decision is made by an IED by checking both the CWL and the engineering information.
+Through the engineering information, each IED will only communicate with other IEDs by means of the engineering data, and the CWL.
+This means that the access control decision is made by an IED by checking both the CWL, and the engineering information.
 This saves the additional effort for creating device specific CWLs, but has the disadvantage that each IED needs to search a larger CWL, and has to check two pieces of configuration information separately.
 It is a validation perfomance decision which approach is more appropriate in a target environment.
 The generic definition of CWLs allows for both approaches.

-A further usage scenario for certificate whitelisting within energy automation systems would be integration of decentralized energy resources.
-Here, a smart grid operator could realize a (managed) certificate pinning by using certificate whitelists.
+A further usage scenario for certificate whitelisting within energy automation systems would be the integration of decentralized energy resources.
+Here, a smart grid operator may realize a (managed) certificate pinning by using certificate whitelists.
 A smart grid operator would define which certificates are acceptable by including these certificates in a whitelist.
 Thereby, the smart grid operator would use certificate whitelists to restrict the set of certificates issued by a larger PKI.
-The possibility to misuse broken certificates or CAs is reduced as the set of accepted certificates is limited.
+The possibility to misuse broken certificates, or CAs is reduced as the set of accepted certificates is limited.